10% Throughput Gains, Without Disruption

 No disruption to the floor.

-Just a small change in how the work is experienced—and a measurable result that followed.
+Just a small change in how the work feels—and a measurable result that followed.

 Not whether it works.